l3002/nu-tech/market-ready-service/Project-2/Final-Task-List.md

    Define a custom `hostname` for the other node, so that ansible control node is able to connect to it using this `hostname`

-3. Add the containers created in the last step to the inventory using the hostname and add them in a group named `docker-ssh`
+3. Add hostname to the inventory and add it to the group `docker-ssh`.

    Using Ad Hoc commands `ping` one of the containers.

-   Create a new playbook which pings both the containers and run it.
+   Now, `ping` the other container using Ad Hoc command.

 4. Create a new Github repository and add it the repository initialized earlier.